Unauthorised encampments - travellers

 This needs to be more than one caravan in any location, to be an unauthorised encampment.

 You can report an unauthorised encampment by:

 - emailing Environmental_ProtectionTeam@sandwell.gov.uk

 - calling 0121 368 1177 or out of hours please call: 0121 569 3862.
 Calls taken out of hours will be passed to our Environmental Protection Team to action the following day.

 In an emergency (if a crime is being committed or someone’s life is in danger) call the police on 999.

-Full details of the injunction including a copy of the order and maps are available for collection from the claimant’s offices at Sandwell Metropolitan Borough Council, Sandwell Council House, Freeth Street, Oldbury, West Midlands.
+A copy of the injunction is available online and for collection from the claimant’s offices at Sandwell Metropolitan Borough Council, Sandwell Council House, Freeth Street, Oldbury, West Midlands.

 The injunction order relates to the following defendants: